Providence (American TV series)

-Providence is an American medical drama television series, created by John Masius, that aired on NBC and starred Melina Kanakaredes.
-The show ran for five seasons from January 8, 1999, until December 20, 2002, airing 96 episodes.
+Providence is an American medical drama television series that was created by John Masius and ran on NBC from January 8, 1999, to December 20, 2002, airing 96 episodes over the course of five seasons.

 Synopsis

-The show revolves around Dr. Sydney Hansen (Kanakaredes), who leaves her glamorous job as a plastic surgeon for the rich in Beverly Hills so she can return to her hometown of Providence, Rhode Island, and be with her family.
-Sydney lives with her father Jim (Farrell), brother Robbie (Peterson), sister Joanie (Cale), and Joanie's baby Hannah in a large home in suburban Providence that also houses her father's veterinary clinic.
-Sydney's mother Lynda (Tomei) dies in the first episode but continues to appear to Sydney as a spirit, to offer advice.
+The show revolves around Dr. Sydney Hansen (Melina Kanakaredes), who leaves her glamorous job as a plastic surgeon for the rich in Beverly Hills so she can return to her hometown of Providence, Rhode Island, and be with her family.
+Sydney lives with her father Jim (Mike Farrell), brother Robbie (Seth Peterson), sister Joanie (Paula Cale), and Joanie's baby Hannah in a large home in suburban Providence that also houses her father's veterinary clinic.
+Sydney's mother Lynda (Concetta Tomei) dies in the first episode but continues to appear to Sydney as a spirit, to offer advice.

 The show ends rather abruptly, with a two-part wedding episode.
 NBC called this Providence's "winter finale," fully expecting to bring it back in the spring or autumn of 2003, but these plans were eventually scrapped when some cast members, including Melina Kanakaredes, opted out of returning for a sixth season.